scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 processing pipeline was optimized *without rewriting the code in another language like C* for increased throughput of 5-7x on a high-performance system.
-We will describe our workflow of using profiling tools to find candidate kernels for optimization, we will describe how we used just in time compiling to speed up these kernels.
+We will describe our workflow of using profiling tools to find candidate kernels for optimization and we will describe how we used just in time compiling to speed up these kernels.
 We will also describe our efforts to restructure the code to minimize the impact of calling expensive kernels.
-We will compare parallelization strategies using MPI and Dask, and finally, we will discuss a preliminary investigation for moving the DESI code to GPUs.
+We will compare parallelization strategies using MPI and Dask, and finally, we will discuss a preliminary study for moving the DESI code to GPUs.

 Profiling the Code
 ------------------